-- Upgrading a 7.2 km section of Great Eastern Highway in two sections
+- Upgraded a 7.2 km section of Great Eastern Highway in two sections

 - Stage 1 between Kintore Road and Mann Street was completed in 2017.
-Major works for Stage 2, between Bilgoman Road and Kintore Road, are set for completion in September 2019
+Major works for Stage 2, between Bilgoman Road and Kintore Road, was completed in late 2019.

-- Improve safety and efficiency; enhance pedestrian and cycling facilities
+- Improved safety and efficiency; enhanced pedestrian and cycling facilities

-- New or extended turning pockets at all intersections
+- Upgrading 23 intersections, including new or extended turning pockets

 - New street lighting to Australian standards

-- New shared paths linking new sealed bus bays
+- New concrete paths linking 29 upgraded bus stops

 - New road markings, advance warning signs and guide posts

 - Drainage and safety barriers

 It also includes new crossovers to tie into existing driveways for residential and business properties fronting Great Eastern Highway.
 Written notification will be provided to residents, before this work is undertaken.

 We preserved vegetation as part of this project by: